Skip to main content

 X07 exposes budget scopes as a language primitive so resource limits can live next to the code they protect.

-The important part is that the cost boundary is explicit, local, and reviewable.
+The exact numbers do not matter.
+What matters is that the cost boundary is explicit, local, and reviewable, sitting right next to the code it constrains.

-That is the deeper lesson here.
 Better prompts help.
 Better models help.
-But language and toolchain structure decide how much improvisation the agent has to do in the first place.
+But the structure of the language and toolchain decides how much improvisation the agent has to do before either of those even gets a turn.

 X07 is one concrete implementation of that idea, not the only possible one.
 The broader point is simpler: